iljapanic/mdef/src/fabacademy/07-computer-controlled-machining/index.md

 ## Bonus

-As part of my final exhibition I fabricated quite a large piece constisting and managed to make a nice timelapse of the CNC process:
+As part of my final exhibition I fabricated quite a large design with numerous pieces and managed to make a nice timelapse of the CNC process:

 <figure>